 Project Linus volunteers make, package, and distribute handmade blankets (that is, quilts, fleece blankets, knitted & crocheted afghans) to children in a wide variety of crisis situations.
-Central Texas Project Linus groups meet on the third Saturday of every month (except November & December) and have meetings north in Round Rock, south in far-south Austin, and in Bastrop.
+Central Texas Project Linus groups meet on the third Saturday of every month (except November & December) and have meetings in far-south Austin and in Bastrop.
 Check the menu bar on the left for dates.
 If you'd like to receive monthly news of our activities, please sign up to be on our mailing list.
 There is always an "unsubscribe" link at the bottom of each newsletter, and we never share our email list with anyone.
 (Hosted by MailChimp.)

-Project Linus is an all-volunteer, non-profit organization which was started in December 1995 by Karen Loucks in Parker, Colorado.
+Project Linus is an all-volunteer, non-profit organization started in December 1995 by Karen Loucks in Parker, Colorado.
 Karen read an article in Parade magazine about a little girl who was comforted by a blanket as she underwent chemotherapy treatments.
 Having recently learned to crochet, Karen began supplying blankets to the Rocky Mountain Children's Cancer Center.
 As she told her friends about her self-appointed task, they offered to help.
 Over time and assorted growing pains, Project Linus grew into a national organization with nearly 400 chapters providing blankets to children in need all across the USA.

 In January 2004, while shopping at Austin Sew-n-Vac in Round Rock, Diane Whitehouse spotted a brochure from Janome of America promoting the 2004 Project Linus Make-A-Blanket Day (MABD).
 Her immediate reaction was “I'd like to continue helping children year ‘round, not just once a year.
 What better way to make a difference then to give a child a BLANKET FULL Of Hugs?“ She went to the Project Linus national website listed in the brochure looking for the nearest chapter.
 Finding none in the area, she carefully considered her options, decided to forge ahead, applied for chapter status, and was approved on April 12, 2004.